-- 4.5.60 Both Cross Green and Stourton are well-established business areas, providing jobs in the manufacturing, distribution and office sectors. - 4.5.61 Opportunities for new employment infill developments have been identified in the area, offering the potential to extend the range and number of local jobs.
-Allocations of land to provide general employment development in Cross Green and Stourton are set out in Policy AVL4 and are shown on the Policies Map.
+- 4.5.61 Both Cross Green and Stourton are well-established business areas, providing jobs in the manufacturing, distribution and office sectors. - 4.5.62 Opportunities for new employment infill developments have been identified in the area, offering the potential to extend the range and number of local jobs.
+Allocations of land to provide general employment development in Cross Green and Stourton are set out in Policy AVL4 and are shown on the Policies Map and area maps.
 These are subject to site requirements set out below.